 Add some mild liquid soap to the cloth and rub the cloth together on itself to distribute the soap evenly.
 Alternatively, you can use a special leather cleaner for this step.
-Gently rub the cloth all over the surface of your shoes, going with the grain.
+Gently rub the cloth all over the surface of your entire shoe, going with the grain.

 4. Wipe Gently and Air Dry

 Taking another clean cloth, dampen it, and wipe your shoes again.
 This helps to remove any excess soap from the shoes.
-Let your shoes sit in a cool spot until they are completely dry.
+Keep your shoes in a cool spot to air dry until they're completely dry.
 Do not put your shoes near a heat source, such as a furnace vent or the stove since this could cause the shoes to crack or become discolored.

 5. Condition with Baby Wipes

 Baby wipes are one of the gentlest cleaning products on the market because they're designed for the sensitive skin of babies.
 Choose a wipe that's moisturizing to help condition the leather.

 While you don’t need to wipe them with baby wipes each time you clean them, it's handy to have them on hand to spot clean your shoes.
 This works well if you are traveling or at work, and your shoes get dirty or scuffed.

 6. Salt Stain Removal

 Learning how to clean leather dress shoes correctly means removing those built-up salt stains.
 Your shoes see a lot of use in all types of weather.
 You’ll notice the dirt and grime, as well as a white film that never seems to leave.

-You can remove these stains using a water-vinegar mixture.
+You can remove salt stains from leather shoes using a water-vinegar mixture.
 Mix equal parts of water with white vinegar.
 Then, dip a clean, dry cloth into the liquid and rub the shoe surface gently.
 When you’ve removed all the stains, you should get another clean cloth, dampen it with water, and wipe them again to remove the vinegar solution.